BlackZork/mqmgateway/README.md

     Sets the [MQTT RETAIN](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html#_Toc3901104) flag for
     all messages published for this topic.
 Changes state value updates in the following way:

     1. If retain = true:
         * state value is published immediately after initial poll
         * just before the availability flag changes its value from 0 to 1, the current state value is published

-      2. If retain = false:
+    1. If retain = false:

         When publish_mode is set to "every_poll" then the publishing behavior is the same as when `retain` flag is set to 'true'.
 The only difference is that all messages are published with the MQTT RETAIN flag set to false.

         If publish_mode is set to "on_change", then:

-            * initial poll does not trigger publish
+          * initial poll removes old retained value from mqtt broker
           * state value changes are only published if the availability flag is already set to 1.

           This mode guarantees that the subscriber receives only recent changes.
 State value that was set before the initial poll or during read error period will not be published.

 ### A *commands* section.